heptarch/heptarch.github.io/drafts/will.md

 Asymmetric weights are biologically plausible for neurons since neural information tends to flow in one direction along the network.
 $\textsf{PSPACE}$ is contained in $\textsf{EXPTIME}$, meaning that we can solve the problem in exponential time, but we've assumed this exceeds the computate budget of our simulators.

-## Philosophy
+## Conclusion

 So, telling if one state in an SDS asymmetrically threshold updates to another state is, in general, wickedly difficult.
 It's possible the update rules for neurons look different (though they don't look dramatically different) or that our brains are for some reason much easier than the worst-case scenario which worst-case complexity deals with (a more legitimate objection).
 Unfortunately, average-case complexity is much harder and requires an input probability distribution, which in turn requires a more precise input model for the biological substrate.
+These are well beyond the scope of this modest blog post.

+But I hope I've persuaded you that, even on the off chance we live in a simulation, it is highly unlikely our thoughts are in any way controlled by the simulators.
+They could perturb us, certainly; but they have no reliable way of telling what large-scale changes those perturbations will induce, other than by simulating and seeing what happens.

 <!--